 - Spray foam insulation (low-expanding foam recommended)

-- Protective gear (gloves, goggles, and mask)
+- Protective gear (gloves, goggles, and a mask)

 Steps to Install: